Penn State University Logo PNG

 What is the Penn State logo?

 Penn State’s logo is the eastern cougar, representing an extinct species of large feline.
 The animal is depicted in negative space on a five-sided shield.
-To the right of the cougar’s head with white pupils is the name of the university.
+The university’s name is to the right of the cougar’s head, and it has white pupils.

 Can I use the Penn State logo?